andrewfhou/mweepigeon-landing/_posts/2025-06-30-EOE-lore-notes.md

 	- => Anathematic truth, anathematic reality.
 Falsehood, reality warped by the artifact
 - **Bladiator**.
 Hardlight blade that can emit blasts
 	- => blade radiator
+- **Checkmate**.
+Pinnacle position paired with Director, combining first officer with adversarial counselor
+	- => Check as in check-and-balance, Mate as in assistant/first officer.
 - **Cherazad Generator**.
 A means of deferring momentum from impact
 	- => sheherazade / shahrazad (staving off death temporarily)
 - **Coach** and **Postilion**.
 Archetypical twin authority positions in Kav contrimperial Teamer culture.
 The coach drives, the postilion navigates